dansthemanwhosakid/CNN-Classification-X-rays/README.md

 ## Problem Statement:
 ---
 The objective is to implement a Convolutional Neural Network (CNN) to classify whether patients have pneumonia based on their chest x-ray images.
 In this binary classification problem, predicting pneumonia is the positive target class and not having pneumonia is the non-target class.
 As a result, there are two types of misdiagnosis errors, type I (false positives) and type II (false negatives).
 Though both errors are misdiagnoses, type II errors are worse than type I errors.
 A type II error is to predict a patient as not having a pneumonia, but in reality they actually do.
 In contrast, a type I error is to predict a patient to have pneumonia, but in reality they do not.
 Type II errors obviously have dire consequences because diagnosing pneumonia earlier and alerting a patient is the best course of action to improve chances for better recovery.
-As a result, we will focus on minimizing type II errors by optimizing the sensitivity rate.
+As a result, we will focus on minimizing type II errors by optimizing the sensitivity (recall) rate, which is the proportion of patients with pneumonia who test positive.

 ## Data: